carolinez21/StimuStat/README.md

 - tubes from pods 0 and 4 bring warm air to pod 5
 - heat dispersion naturally occurs between zones as they are not physically divided by walls
 - pods, on the other hand, contain the heat within themselves

-*see floor-plans.png for a labelled drawing of the building's floor plans

 This Model Home for Stimulation redefines how a thermostat works in order to create a level of discomfort which promotes activity.
 A typical thermostat constantly tries to keep the space at a comfortable temperature.
 In this architecture, we do the opposite.